 Share your battery login

-Provide the username and password for your battery's app—the same credentials you use to monitor it from your phone.
+The same username and password you use to check your battery from your phone.

-Once we validate your battery (typically 1-2 days), you'll start earning credits that appear on your billing statement.
+Once your battery is validated (typically 1-2 days), credits will start appearing on your bill.

 Can I opt out anytime?

-Yes—you stay in full control.
-You have multiple ways to opt out:
+Yes.
+You stay in full control.
+Two ways to opt out:

-- Adjust your backup reserve level in your battery app.
-When you want to participate again, simply adjust it back.
+- Raise your backup reserve in your battery app.
+When you want back in, lower it again.
 No calls, no hassle.

-- Change your battery password and we lose access, or email meter@poweredbylight.com to request removal from the program.
+- Change your battery password (Meter loses access immediately), or email meter@poweredbylight.com to be removed from the program.

 How is the battery credit calculated?